emiruz/sparse-data/README.md

 of data which is both sparse and which can be treated categorically.

-For example, one might collect event data from a web-sites detailing which page was visited, when, how long was spent on the page, which browser was used, on which device, from which country, etc. The pertinent part of the data may look something like this.
+For example, one might collect event data from a web-sites detailing which page was visited, and when, how long was spent on the page, which browser was used, on which device, from which country, etc. The pertinent part of the data may look something like this.